 The Normans had a huge impact on society in England.
 Governmental systems were altered.
 Language changed gradually.
 Architecture was highly visible and dominating.
 The church, highly significant in everyday life in the 11th and 12th Centuries, was altered.

 Norman history sees some highly influential characters making their mark.
 The founder of Normandy, Rollo, is well known in literature.
 William, the Conqueror of England, is one of the most written about monarchs in English history.
 The death of William Rufus is a mystery that intrigues many.
-The bitter conflict between Empress Matilda and King Stephen highlights the diverse characters and opinions among Norman nobles.
+The bitter conflict known as the Anarchy between Empress Matilda and King Stephen highlights the diverse characters and opinions among Norman nobles.

 The development of Normandy